In this section

 TEF data enables a more proactive approach to monitoring the quality of training, by triangulating with other data and by working with other departments to come to an overall view about a department or unit, which will be good for patient safety.
 The TEF data as supplied to LETBs/deaneries will assist with their quality management arrangements, by providing an additional source of information that can be used to triangulate with other data sources such as the GMC Trainee Survey.
 It is expected that TEF data will be also be used by representative trainee committees.

-In recognition of the importance that the College attaches to trainee feedback, completion of the TEF on the ePortfolio is a requirement in the training matrix of educational progression.
+In recognition of the importance that the College attaches to trainee feedback, completion of the TEF is a requirement in the training matrix of educational progression.
 You will be asked to show evidence of completing the TEF at your ARCP.
 A certificate will be emailed to you on completion of the survey which can be uploaded to your ePortfolio as evidence of having participated in the survey.

 We understand that respondents may feel that the questions presented are restrictive or do not fully capture the nuances of the circumstances in their training environment.
 However, we use the multi-choice responses to calculate outcomes for a number of key indicators.
 These indicators tell us how each department is doing in specific areas of O&G training.